 - The Vamp: Tries to be this after she returned to the Daily Planet, though not in a whorish or vapid kind of way.

 A cop who was initially skeptical of Superman, fearing that he was making the police obsolete, though he eventually came around.
 He was the partner of Maggie Sawyer, and fell in love with her, but was heartbroken when she came out of the closet.
 Sadly, during Final Crisis, Darkseid used him as his host body, though the extended version makes it clear he survives the ordeal.

-- Badass Normal: His Crowning Moment was taking on Kalibak, son of Darkseid, with a machine gun, getting beaten within an inch of his life, and then giving the signal to channel all the electrical power in Metropolis straight into Kalibak, knocking him out and arresting him!
+- Badass Normal: He takes on Kalibak, son of Darkseid, with a machine gun, getting beaten within an inch of his life, and then gives the signal to channel all the electrical power in Metropolis straight into Kalibak, knocking him out and arresting him!

 - Expy: In The Animated Series, his appearance was based on his creator, Jack Kirby.